Alesia Holliday

-Alesia Holliday is an American author who writes under own name as well as the pseudonyms Alyssa Day and Jax Abbott.
+Alesia Marie Holliday is an American author who writes under own name as well as the pseudonyms Alyssa Day and Jax Abbott.
 She won a RITA Award, given by the Romance Writers of America for excellence in romantic fiction.

 Early life and education

 Alesia Marie Holliday was raised in Barnesville, Ohio, and graduated from Barnesville High School in 1981.
 She earned degrees from Ohio State University and Capital University Law School (J.D., 1995).

 Writing career

 While working as a trial lawyer, she began writing.
 In 2003, Holliday published a memoir, eMail to the Front, of her correspondence with her husband while he was deployed with the United States Navy.

 Her first novel, a chick lit book called American Idle, was published in 2004.
 The book launched Dorchester's making It imprint.
 Publishers Weekly described it as "zany" and "humorous."
 Holliday says that her fiction writing style influenced her legal briefs, with one judge telling her "‘I love when you come before me, because your briefs are always so entertaining'".
 To the surprise of her law colleagues, who considered her writing a hobby, Holliday soon quit law to write full-time.

 Holliday writes in multiple genres using multiple pseudonyms.
 Under her own name, she has written romantic comedies and mysteries.
 As Jax Abbott, she writes YA novels.
 As Alyssa Day, she writes paranormal romance.